SLAM-Lab/SANA-FE/README.md

 ## Dependencies

 Building this project requires `cmake`, `make`, and a compiler that supports the C++17 standard (e.g., GCC >= 8, Clang >= 5).
-This project makes use of the open source projects RapidYAML for all YAML file parsing, and Booksim 2 for optional cycle-accurate NoC modeling.
-To build with Python interfaces, you must also have Python 3.x installed with PyBind11.
-Assuming Python3 is available, you can install PyBind11 using:
+This project uses RapidYAML for all YAML file parsing, and Booksim 2 for optional cycle-accurate NoC modeling.
+To build the Python interfaces, you must also have Python >= 3.8 installed with PyBind11.
+You can install PyBind11 using:

 `pip install pybind11`

-Booksim 2 requires the `bison` and `flex` dependencies for config parsing.
+Booksim 2 requires the `bison` and `flex` packages for config parsing.
+For example, in Ubuntu these can be installed using `apt`.

+`apt install bison flex`

 # To Run an Example

-`./sim arch/example.yaml snn/example.yaml 200`
+`./sim arch/example.yaml snn/example.yaml 100`

-This simulates 200 time-steps of a tiny connected spiking neural network (SNN).
+This simulates 100 time-steps of a tiny connected spiking neural network (SNN).

 General usage: